-These sections provide the basic sequence and tips for the assembly of various elements of the 3.7m ESA.
+This chapter provides the basic sequence and tips for the assembly of various elements of the 6.5m ESA.
 Appropriate drawings and schematics references for assembly of the antenna are also provided, when applicable.
-Refer to the drawings, instructions, and schematics for the specific system being installed, per the information provided in Table 1-2.
+Refer to the drawings, instructions, and schematics for the specific system being installed, per the information provided in Table 1.2.

-2.1 Assembly Sequence & Helpful Tips
+2.1 ASSEMBLY SEQUENCE & HELPFUL TIPS